Alcohol and Drug Policy

 Law Enforcement Proceeding

 Local, state and federal laws make the illegal use of alcohol and other drugs a serious crime.
 Disciplinary action taken by the College for violations of the Alcohol and Other Drug Policy does not preclude criminal prosecution or lawsuits by others.
 Conviction for violation of state and federal alcohol and drug laws can lead to imprisonment, fines, and assigned community service.
 Felony and certain other convictions for drug offenses can prevent eligibility for federal benefits, including, but not limited to, student loans.
-Please see the overview of legal sanctions for alcohol and drug use in Appendices B and C for more information.
+Please see the overview of legal sanctions for alcohol and drug use in Appendices A and B for more information.
 The overview of sanctions in these Appendices is not comprehensive but provides a summary of the type of criminal penalties students may expect when convicted for the illegal use of alcohol or drugs.

 Records & Disclosures